hecshzye/nlp-medical-abstract-pubmed-rct/README.md

 - The **objective** is to build a deep learning model which makes medical research paper abstract easier to read.

-- **Dataset** used in this project is the `PubMed 200k RCT Dataset for Sequential Sentence Classification in Medical Abstract` by Cornell University: https://arxiv.org/abs/1710.06071
+- **Dataset** used in this project is the `PubMed 200k RCT Dataset for Sequential Sentence Classification in Medical Abstract` on arxiv: https://arxiv.org/abs/1710.06071

 - The initial deep learning research paper was built with the PubMed 200k RCT.